The Great Gatsby (2013 film): Screenplay

-The screenplay by Baz Luhrmann and Craig Pearce made five notable changes to the novel's plot: Nick Carraway writes from a sanitarium, having checked himself in some time after the summer with Gatsby; he flirts with Jordan Baker but, unlike what happens in the novel, he's "too smitten with Gatsby to notice her"; Gatsby himself makes a grand entrance, whereas in the novel some time passes as they talk before Carraway realizes who he is; some of the racism or antisemitism has been toned down or removed; finally, Gatsby dies thinking his pursuit of Daisy was successful.
+The screenplay by Baz Luhrmann and Craig Pearce made five notable changes to the novel's plot: Nick Carraway writes from a sanitarium, having checked himself in some time after the summer with Gatsby; he flirts with Jordan Baker but, unlike what happens in the novel, he is "too smitten with Gatsby to notice her"; Gatsby himself makes a grand entrance, whereas in the novel some time passes as they talk before Carraway realizes who he is; some of the racism or antisemitism has been toned down or removed; finally, Gatsby dies thinking his pursuit of Daisy was successful.

 Filming

 St Patrick's Seminary in Manly, New South Wales doubled as Gatsby's home.

 Principal photography was shot in Sydney.
 Filming began on September 5, 2011, at Fox Studios Australia and finished on December 22, 2011, with additional shots filmed in January 2012.
 The film was shot with Red Epic digital cameras and Zeiss Ultra Prime lenses.
-The "Valley of Ashes", the desolate land located between West Egg and New York was shot in Balmain, New South Wales.
+The "Valley of Ashes", the desolate land located between West Egg and New York, was shot in Balmain, New South Wales.

 Manly Business School in Manly, New South Wales—known as Saint Patrick's Seminary—doubled as Gatsby's mansion.
 Palm trees had to be digitally removed in post-production to convey a faithfulness to the Long Island setting.
 Nick's house was located in Centennial Park.
 Daisy's house was Gowan Brae, a historic mansion at The King's School, Parramatta.